nodejs/node/doc/api/cli.md

 [`process.emitWarning()`][emit_warning] if the file is missing or malformed, but any errors are otherwise ignored.

-Note that neither the well known nor extra certificates are used when the `ca` options property is explicitly specified for a TLS or HTTPS client or server.
+Neither the well known nor extra certificates are used when the `ca` options property is explicitly specified for a TLS or HTTPS client or server.

 This environment variable is ignored when `node` runs as setuid root or